AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.36
+-Player can now target their own party members for attacks -Party members now change appearance when they are dead -Floating combat text is now drawn above other combat elements -Fixed a bug causing dialogue to not play before an enemy's turn -Running now causes only a partial use of the turn to be used +This is reflected in the turn order prediction

 v0.35
 -Turn prediction now hides itself after combat is over when xp is being awarded -Floating combat text is now properly aligned to all actors